Book Now →

 🎯

-Teams score by kicking the oval ball between the tall goal posts (6 points for a goal) or between a goal post and shorter behind post (1 point for a behind).
-Goal umpires, dressed in distinctive white coats, stand behind the goal posts and signal scores with characteristic flag waves – both flags for goals, one flag for behinds.
+Teams score by kicking the oval ball between the tall goal posts (6 points — a goal) or between a goal post and shorter behind post (1 point — a behind).
+Goal umpires, dressed in distinctive white coats, stand behind the goal posts and signal with characteristic flag waves — both flags for goals, one flag for behinds.
+High-scoring and fast-paced!

 ⚖️

-This contact sport is officiated by three distinct types of umpires working in coordination: field umpires who control play and award free kicks for infractions including holding the ball violations; boundary umpires who return the ball when it crosses the sideline; and goal umpires who judge scoring accuracy at the goal posts.
+This contact sport is officiated by three distinct umpire types: field umpires who control play and award free kicks for infractions including holding the ball violations; boundary umpires who return the ball when it crosses the sideline; and goal umpires who judge scoring accuracy at the goal posts.

 AFL field layout showing goal posts where goal umpires judge scores, boundary lines patrolled by boundary umpires, and positions for 18 players per team